1st Air Fleet: Battle of the Coral Sea

 The 1st Air Fleet dispatched the Fifth Carrier Division in the Coral Sea during the return from the Indian Ocean.
 On May 7 the USN sighted the Port Moresby invasion force and mistook it for the main carrier force.
 Admiral Fletcher sent an aircraft strike which sank the IJN light carrier Shōhō.
 After this loss of air cover, the Port Moresby invasion force abandoned its mission and retreated north.
 On the same day the IJN sighted and sank USN destroyer Sims and oiler Neosho.
 The primary action took place on 8 May.
 Both carrier forces sighted and attacked each other.
 As a result, Lexington was sunk and Yorktown was damaged by a Japanese air strike.
-USN aircraft managed to damage Shōkaku, meaning that she and her sister ship were unable to participate in the following operation.
+USN aircraft managed to damage Shōkaku, while Zuikaku was undamaged in the battle but sustained severe losses in aircraft and aircrew, so both Japanese carriers had to return to Japan for repair and replenishment and were unable to participate in the following operation.
 The remaining fleet returned to Japan to prepare for the Midway invasion (Operation MI).